What Does it Mean When a Food is on My Minimize List?

 Actually, the answer to this question is yes.
 We place foods on your Minimize list because while they are not an absolute Avoid for you, you should actively try to decrease your consumption of them, or not eat them at all.

 Your Minimize foods are included within your daily servings of each food group.
 However, you do not need to include them every day during your meals.
 You can stick to your Superfoods and Enjoy foods to make up your daily meals and get enough variety in your diet.
-That being said, if you strongly desire a Minimize food, you can eat it in moderation, paying attention to not overeat the MInimize food, or eat it every day.
+That being said, if you strongly desire a Minimize food, you can eat it in moderation, keeping your Minimize food intake at 20% or less of your daily intake.

 Remember, if you do not want to eat your Minimize foods, you do not need to.
 You have plenty of Enjoy foods and Superfoods to fill in your daily servings of each food group.
 These two groups should provide you with a wide variety of foods to feed your gut microbiome.